majevva/RPScanner/README.md

-# Wi-Fi Security Toolkit 🛡️
+# Wi-Fi Security Toolkit called RPScanner🛡️

 A dual-device system for Wi-Fi data collection and security analysis.
 **Legal use only** - Requires explicit permission for network testing.